This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Offline (Land-Based) Casinos

-The framework for offline or land-based casinos is primarily governed by the Alberta Gaming, Liquor, and Cannabis Act.
+The Alberta Gaming, Liquor, and Cannabis Act primarily governs the framework for offline or land-based casinos.
 All operators seeking to provide such services must obtain licenses from the Alberta Gaming, Liquor, and Cannabis Commission (AGLC).
-A significant emphasis is laid on promoting responsible behaviours.
+An important emphasis is laid on promoting responsible behaviours.

 -